AgenticPlace/mcp.agent/README.md

 ## License

-(Example: Apache License 2.0 - Please replace with your chosen license)
+This product is licenced to work with Google Cloud Apache License 2.0 in association with BANKON (c) 2025 BANKON all rights preserved